AndrewJBateman/angular-tutorial-assignments/README.md

 The [Udemy Angular 7 course](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview) course contains 32 sections, listed below:

-**Section 1 Getting Started:** Explanation of Single Page Apps, Angular versions, Command Line Interface, general set-up of software, use of angular.json file to configure the CLI project - only change was to add bootstrap to the styles - see below:
+**Section 1 Getting Started:** Explanation of Single Page Apps, Angular versions, Command Line Interface, general set-up of software, use of angular.json file to configure the CLI project - only change was to add bootstrap to the styles - see Code Examples section below.

 **Section 2 The Basics:** Loading of Angular app, Components explained, Angular changes the DOM at run-time, AppComponent as root component, add decorators (e.g. @Component) to enhance a class (or other element) into a component.
 Components configured with a javascript object that adds metadata, including the selector, links to external html and css files.

-Link component in the AppModule (an empty typescript class).
+Link components in the AppModule (an empty typescript class).
 Add NgModule and tell it about all the other components.
 Register new components in the declarations array and import the file path.

 Using the CLI, adding components styles, the component selector: elements can also be selected by attribute (e.g. selector: '[app-server]') or class (e.g. '.app-server), like css.

 Data-binding = Communication.
 Output data to html UI: String interpolation, Property binding.
 React to user events: event binding ((event)="expression").
-Combination of the two = 2-way data-binding. [(ngModel)] = "data".
-Property binding e.g. [disabled]="!allowServer.
+Combination of the two = 2-way data-binding e.g. [(ngModel)] = "serName" - requires FormsModule.
+Property binding e.g. [disabled]="!allowServer".

 Event Binding: react to events.
+String Interpolation, Property Binding, Event Binding. ($event) is a reserved variable name.

-String Interpolation, Property Binding, Event Binding,
+Directives: instructions in the DOM.
+Using *ngIf, using ng-template with else, ngStyle = attribute directive  - see Code Examples section below, ngClass = dynamically add/remove classes. ngFor to output lists and using index - see Code Examples section below.

-**Section 3 Course Project - The Basics:** Explanation of .
+**Section 3 Course Project - The Basics:** Project based on the above knowledge.

-**Section 4 Debugging:** Explanation of .
+**Section 4 Debugging:** Understanding error messages, using dev console, sourcemaps, Augury.

-**Section 5 Components & Databinding Deep Dive:** Explanation of .
+**Section 5 Components & Databinding Deep Dive:** Splitting app into components, custom property bindibng.

 **Section 6 Course Project - Components & Databinding:** Explanation of .